 We can help!

-This initiative encourages instructors to use low-cost or free alternatives to expensive course materials.
-Possibilities include open-access scholarly resources, Library-licensed and owned resources in print or digital format, reformatted special collections items, and learning objects and texts that faculty create themselves.
+The UCLA Library Affordable Course Materials Initiative encourages instructors to use low-cost or free alternatives to expensive course materials.
+It more closely aligns Library collections with instructional needs and has helped thousands of UCLA students save on the cost of course materials by pairing instructors with a team of Library specialists who help instructors identify, access, adapt, and adopt alternatives including open-access scholarly resources, Library-licensed and owned resources in print or digital form, reformatted special collections items, and learning objects and texts that faculty create themselves.

 The initiative has been endorsed by the Office of the UCLA Executive Vice Chancellor and Provost and the UCLA Academic Senate.

 Each applicant must be the instructor of record.
 Courses can be at the undergraduate or graduate level but must be for enrolled students (i.e., not UCLA Extension courses).

 Applicants are asked to complete a one-page application form and attend a one-hour workshop at which Library staff members introduce search strategies and possible sources for open-access or low-cost instructional resources, and applicants can share ideas with one another and brainstorm.

 The one-page application form is available online or in Adobe PDF or Microsoft Word formats.
 Online applications are automatically received upon submission; electronic applications in Word or PDF format can be saved and emailed to email@example.com.
 Applications will be processed in the order they are received.